 European, French, Dutch and other governmental authorities continue to evaluate the privacy implications inherent in the use of "cookies" and other methods of online tracking for behavioral advertising and other purposes.
 Such authorities have enacted legislation to regulate the use of cookies or are considering enacting legislation or regulations that could significantly restrict the ability of companies and individuals to engage in these activities, such as by regulating the level of consumer notice and consent required before a company can employ cookies or other electronic tracking tools.
 Existing EU Directive 2002/58/EC (12 July 2002), or the e-Privacy Directive, was amended by EU Directive 2009/136/EC (25 November 2009) and is proposed to be replaced by a Regulation concerning the respect for private life and the protection of personal data in electronic communications.
 Additionally, some providers of consumer devices and web browsers have implemented means to make it easier for internet users to prevent the placement of cookies or to block other tracking technologies, which could, if widely adopted, result in the use of third-party cookies and other methods of online tracking becoming significantly less effective.
 If a consumer uses an internet browser that automatically blocks all cookies, does not give consent to the use of cookies, or otherwise opts to not allow persons to track their browsing activity, our ability to effectively promote our sites, product offerings and services may be impacted.
 Further, restrictions on the use of cookies may impact our ability to make effective use of services that employ such practices, which could negatively impact our business.
 The CNIL has in this respect adopted in 2020 new guidelines on cookies and trackers and have strengthened its control actions.
 On 17 December 2020, the Company has received a notification of control from the CNIL regarding the processing of activities operated on the website www.cdiscount.com, and more specifically the installation of cookies without the consent of internet users.
 We have provided the CNIL with detailed answers on our position (exemption from consent).
-Although the procedure has not yet been formally closed, we have not received any additional questions or notifications from the CNIL.
-In practice, the CNIL usually takes up to nine months to complete its instruction.
-If the CNIL disagrees with our answers or considers that we were not compliant, we may receive a formal notice to comply, or an administrative sanction, which could be made public.
+On May 22nd, 2022, we received additional questions related to one specific cookies (Adobe Analytics).
+On June 27th, 2022, we have provided the CNIL with the technical answers needed on the application of the exemption from consent for this specific cookie.
+We are waiting for a feedback front the CNIL since then.
+If the CNIL disagrees with our answers or considers that we were not compliant, we may receive a formal notice to comply, or an administrative sanction, which could be made public and impact our reputation.